tedneward/Azgaarnoth/Creatures/Demons.md

 >#### Legendary Actions
 >Juiblex can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 Juiblex regains spent legendary actions at the start of its turn.
 >
->***Attack.***.
-Juiblex makes one Acid Lash attack.
+>***Attack.*** Juiblex makes one Acid Lash attack.
 >
->***Corrupting Touch (Costs 2 Actions).***.
-Melee Weapon Attack: +14 to hit, reach 10 ft., one creature.
+>***Corrupting Touch (Costs 2 Actions).*** Melee Weapon Attack: +14 to hit, reach 10 ft., one creature.
 Hit: 21 (4d6 + 7) poison damage, and the target is slimed.
 Until the slime is scraped off with an action, the target is poisoned, and any creature, other than an Ooze, is poisoned while within 10 feet of the target.
 >

 ### Juiblex's Lair